basecamp/bc3-api/sections/webhooks.md

 As you'll note, the recording format is the basic generic format that all other content endpoints share, with the addition of a title and content field.

-After sending the payload, Basecamp will record the last response as a delivery record that can be introspected for debugging.
+After sending the payload, Basecamp will record the interaction with your application as a delivery record that can be introspected for debugging.
 The delivery record includes the full request and response that occurred for that specific event relay.

 Basecamp will send the following lifecycle events for all types, here using message as an example: